Stocks sink on new COVID variant; Dow Jones loses 900 points

 People are also reading…

+A sign of how fearful Wall Street has become was the VIX, the market's measurement of volatility that is sometimes referred to as the market's “fear gauge.”
+The VIX jumped 44% to a reading of 26.91, its highest reading since January before the vaccines began to be widely distributed.

-Investors, fearful of more lockdowns and travel bans, moved money into companies that largely benefited from previous waves, like Zoom Communications for meetings or Peloton for at-home exercise equipment.
-Peloton shares were up 3% while Zoom was up more than 8%.
+Fearful of more lockdowns and travel bans, investors moved money into companies that largely benefited from previous waves, like Zoom Communications for meetings or Peloton for at-home exercise equipment.
+Peloton shares were up 6% while Zoom was up roughly 7%.

+Shares in the coronavirus vaccine manufacturers were among the biggest gainers as well.
+Pfizer shares rose nearly 6% while Modern shares jumped 23%.

+Merck shares were down 4%, however.
+While U.S. health officials said Merck's experimental treatment of COVID-19 was effective, data showed the pill was not as effective at keeping patients out of the hospital as originally thought in the data.

 Stock trading the Friday after Thanksgiving is typically the slowest day of the year, with the market closing at 1 p.m.
 Eastern.
 The light trading could exacerbate any of Friday’s losses with fewer buyers and sellers.